Vertical Scale & Horizontal Scaling – Pros, Cons & Use Cases

 - DevOps & Automations: Trying to manage horizontal scale manually is a recipe for disaster; solid automation procedures are an absolute must, particularly in the service deployment area.

 - Application Architectures: Many monolithic applications hide operational inefficiencies that are major blockers to horizontal scaling.
 It’s a subtle area but can easily backfire.
+We wrote a dedicated insight on this topic: Software Architecture & Scaling: How does the quality of your software builds impact the ability to scale?

 - Application Resistance: Some types of applications resist horizontal scale and need to be handled with special care.
 Relational databases are an excellent example, requiring significant data platform re-architecture to scale horizontally.